Which city is cheaper, Venice or Bratislava?

 Shopping is a popular activity when visiting Bratislava.
 Shopping has come to life here, with three large shopping malls and many shopping streets where you'll find local boutiques.
 The city has both global brands as well as more traditional shops where you can buy local items.
 Popular things to purchase while you're in town include traditional clothing, wooden crosses, corn husk dolls, and local alcohol such as slivovica.

-Bratislava is a family-friendly place to visit.
+Bratislava is a family-friendly city.
 Kids and adults alike will appreciate the lack of tourist crowds when compared to other European cities, even during school holidays.
 You can explore the city and enjoy a laid back vibe without the chaos of navigating through tour groups and large crowds.
 There's also a nice old town as well as gardens, playgrounds, palaces, and the Bratislava Castle.

 Venice makes for a terrific place to visit as a couple.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.